chargl/comfyui-docker/README.md

 # comfyui-docker
 This repository provides a Dockerfile and docker-compose.yml configuration to quickly set up and run ComfyUI in a containerized environment.
-It comes pre-configured for GPU support with NVIDIA hardware, although it can be adapted for AMD or Intel GPUs.
+It comes pre-configured for GPU support with NVIDIA hardware.

 ## Overview